zzfima/docs.ru-ru/docs/framework/wcf/samples/custom-token.md

             CreditCardToken creditCardToken = token as CreditCardToken;

             if (creditCardToken.CardInfo.ExpirationDate < DateTime.UtcNow)
-                throw new SecurityTokenValidationException("The credit card has expired");
+                throw new SecurityTokenValidationException("The credit card has expired.");
             if (!IsCardNumberAndExpirationValid(creditCardToken.CardInfo))
-                throw new SecurityTokenValidationException("Unknown or invalid credit card");
+                throw new SecurityTokenValidationException("Unknown or invalid credit card.");

             // the credit card token has only 1 claim - the card number.
 The issuer for the claim is the
             // credit card issuer

-            DefaultClaimSet cardIssuerClaimSet = new DefaultClaimSet(new Claim(ClaimTypes.Name, creditCardToken.CardInfo.CardIssuer, Rights.PossessProperty));
+            var cardIssuerClaimSet = new DefaultClaimSet(new Claim(ClaimTypes.Name, creditCardToken.CardInfo.CardIssuer, Rights.PossessProperty));
-            DefaultClaimSet cardClaimSet = new DefaultClaimSet(cardIssuerClaimSet, new Claim(Constants.CreditCardNumberClaim, creditCardToken.CardInfo.CardNumber, Rights.PossessProperty));
+            var cardClaimSet = new DefaultClaimSet(cardIssuerClaimSet, new Claim(Constants.CreditCardNumberClaim, creditCardToken.CardInfo.CardNumber, Rights.PossessProperty));
-            List<IAuthorizationPolicy> policies = new List<IAuthorizationPolicy>(1);
+            var policies = new List<IAuthorizationPolicy>(1);
             policies.Add(new CreditCardTokenAuthorizationPolicy(cardClaimSet));
             return policies.AsReadOnly();
         }